codematsing/DataMiningTrainingSession/README.md

 * Hypothesis Test
   * action where analyst tests an assumption regarding a parameter
 ![Hypothesis Test](./media/2022-04-22-18-43-43.png)
+* F-statistic
+  * Used to decide to support or reject null hypothesis
+  * Reject null hypothesis if F-value > F critical value
 * P-value
   * statistical measurement used to validate hypothesis test against observed data
   * the lower the p-value, the greater the statistical significance of the observed difference